 Whitehorse’s social scene is anchored by outdoor recreation — the Yukon Trail Alliance’s mountain bike and hiking network, the Whitehorse Cross Country Ski Club’s 100km+ groomed trail system, the Yukon River paddling community, and the climbing wall at the Canada Games Centre define a social infrastructure organized around physical activity in the natural environment.
 The city has a thriving arts and culture scene for its size — the Yukon Arts Centre’s performance programming, the MacBride Museum, the Old Fire Hall’s comedy and concert programming, and a dense calendar of outdoor events (the Yukon Quest International Sled Dog Race, the Yukon River Quest paddling race, the Klondike Road Relay) provide year-round community gathering points.

 In Dawson City and the smaller communities, social life is organized around community institutions — the town hall, the community centre, the hockey rink, and the handful of restaurants and bars where the whole community gathers.
-The intimacy of small community life in the Yukon is both its challenge and its reward; the connections formed in a community of 2,000 have a depth and durability that urban acquaintanceships rarely achieve.
+Small-community life cuts both ways — there is little anonymity — but the connections formed in a town of 2,000 carry a depth and durability that urban acquaintanceships rarely match.

 The advice most consistently offered by long-term Yukon residents to newcomers: get outside immediately, invest in proper equipment, say yes to community events, and give yourself the full first year before evaluating whether the territory is the right fit.
 Almost everyone who stays past the first winter — having learned to ski or snowshoe, having found their community, having seen the spring breakup and the summer midnight sun and the fall colours — would not trade the Yukon for anywhere else in Canada.